A dad-of-one speaks to us honestly about the things he wishes he knew before getting divorced

 Become a Private Person

 Divorce can be adversarial.
 Some solicitors advise you to hide your social media completely and change passwords on your log-ins to everything.
 Collect any private documents and keep them in a separate secure location.
-Be super careful about what you say to even close friends as unfortunately there is a team of rottweilers besties foaming at the mouth for any scrap of information on you to report back.
+Be super careful about what you say to even close friends as unfortunately there is a team of rottweiler besties foaming at the mouth for any scrap of information on you to report back.
 Message: You have the right to remain silent.

 Don’t look too good nor talk too wise

 Stay consistent in your lifestyle as any changes are seen as ‘dissipating assets’ in court.
 I showed up to court in a pressed suit, briefcase, well organised.
 This worked to my disadvantage.
 Equally, be sure not to suddenly move into a bedsit, as this sends the message that you can afford to live on a fraction of your income.
-Message: Dress down for this one
+Message: Dress down for this one.

 It’s a process

 I wish I’d learned to communicate better – that I knew what lay ahead.
 Divorce is harder than anyone knows, and it takes a toll on everyone involved.
 I’m out the other side and working on rebuilding parts of my life as successfully as I can.
-I’m so grateful for friends and family, especially my sister who was always there to listen to my rants and give excellent advice.
-Message: No man is an Island.
+I’m so grateful for friends and family, especially my sister who was always there to listen to my rants and gives excellent advice.
+Message: No man is an island.